kambi-sportsbook-widgets/kambi-sportsbook-league-widget/README.md

 ```

 ### The widget accepts the following arguments/s:
-1. `offering` - string - __REQUIRED__ - The offering provided by Kambi
+1. `filter` - string - __REQUIRED__ - The league filter
+2. `criterionId` - number - __REQUIRED__ - Criterion identifier for bet offers to be matched against
-2. `updatedTime` - string - defaults to '08:00 GMT' - The timestamp to show when the last update was made
+3. `updatedTime` - string - defaults to '08:00 GMT' - The timestamp to show when the last update was made
-3. `style` - string - defaults to '' - Additional style to apply to the <body> element of the widget
+4. `style` - string - defaults to '' - Additional style to apply to the <body> element of the widget
-4. `headerDefaultTitle` - string - defaults to 'League table' - The default title of the widget
+5. `headerDefaultTitle` - string - defaults to 'League table' - The default title of the widget

 ### To add specific locale strings to be compiled add the following to the buildparameters.json.